-2. At least six months in advance, your deanery administrator will be in contact with you to agree dates for your ARCP (desktop review) and follow-up face-to-face meetings.
+2. At least six months in advance, your deanery administrator will be in contact with you to agree dates for your ARCP (desktop review) and follow-up trainee meetings.

 4. If you manage a regional specialty programme, please consider options to collaborate with your equivalent programmes in other regions.
-This can alleviate difficulties in securing externality for ARCP / PYA.
+This can alleviate difficulties in securing externality for ARCP.
 Please contact your deanery administrator to discuss.

 5. Please ensure that you have completed training required for ARCP, training must be refreshed every three years.

 6. In relation to outcome 5, trainees are required to submit all required evidence at least 2 weeks before the date of the ARCP.
 The deanery expects a level of professionalism from all trainees in this respect and requires trainees to work towards and meet their submission date.
 Failure to do so will result in the issue of an outcome 5, unless exceptional circumstances apply.
 Exceptional circumstances must be declared before the submission date (see process document for full details).
 For all potential outcome 5 situations, please use the outcome 5 flowchart to assist you.
 Please encourage your trainees to submit their evidence within the required timescales.